DEFRA/defra-ruby-govpay/README.md

 The gem provides functionality for handling Gov.UK Pay webhooks for both payments and refunds.

+#### Application-Specific Logic

+The `run` method of the `GovpayWebhookPaymentService` and `GovpayWebhookRefundService` classes accepts a block that allows you to define application-specific logic for processing the webhook data.
+This is where you can update your application's database or perform any other necessary actions based on the webhook data.

+The block receives a hash with the following keys:
+- `id`: The payment or refund ID
+- `status`: The new status
+- `type`: Either "payment" or "refund"
+- `webhook_body`: The full webhook body for additional processing

+They then return a hash containing the extracted data from the webhook.

 ### Processing Webhooks

 We recommend creating application-specific handler classes to encapsulate your business logic, while keeping your webhook job clean and focused on routing: